Flederossi/eme/README.md

 - Single-header
 - Supports the standard math operators (`+`, `-`, `*`, `/`, `^`, `%`)
 - Implements standard precedence of operators
+- Supports the some standard math constants (`e` - Euler's number, `p` - PI)
 - Checks for invalid expressions
+- Supports easy addition of new operators and constants

 <br>